Deformations of Dimer Models: Introduction

-As we mentioned, the mutations of polytopes are quite important in mirror symmetry of Fano manifolds.
-In this paper, we focus on the two dimensional case, and the polygons which we are interested in are not necessarily Fano.
-First, it is known that any lattice polygon in $\RR^2$ can be realized as the \emph{perfect matching polygon} $\Delta_\Gamma$ of a dimer model $\Gamma$ satisfying the consistency condition (see Section~\ref{sec_pre_dimer} and \ref{sec_zigzag}).
+As mentioned above, the combinatorial mutation of polytopes is quite important in mirror symmetry of Fano manifolds.
+In this paper, we focus on the two-dimensional case, and the polygons which we are interested in are not necessarily Fano.
+First, it is known that any lattice polygon in~$\RR^2$ can be realized as the \emph{perfect matching polygon} $\Delta_\Gamma$ of a dimer model $\Gamma$ satisfying the consistency condition (see Sections~\ref{sec_pre_dimer} and~\ref{sec_zigzag}).
 A \emph{dimer model} is a bipartite graph on the real two-torus (see Section~\ref{sec_pre_dimer} for more details), which was first introduced in the field of statistical mechanics.
-From 2000s, string theorists have been used it for studying quiver gauge theories (see e.g., \cite{Kenn,Keny} and references therein).
-Subsequently, the relationships between dimer models and many branches of mathematics have been discovered (see e.g., \cite{Boc_abc} and references therein).
-From these backgrounds, we expect that there is a certain operation on consistent dimer models that induces the mutation of perfect matching polygons.
-In this paper, we introduce the concept called the \emph{deformations of consistent dimer models}.
+Since the 2000s, string theorists have been using dimer models to study quiver gauge theories (e.g., \cite{FHK,HV,Kenn,Keny} and references therein).
+As a result, relationships between dimer models and many branches of mathematics have been discovered, e.g., see \cite{Boc_abc} and references therein.
+(Note that a bipartite graph described on other surfaces, which is also called a dimer model, has also been studied actively.
+For example, dimer models on the disk are related to Grassmannians and their mirror symmetry, e.g., see \cite{HN, RW}.)
+Based on this background, we expect that there is a certain operation on a consistent dimer model that realizes the combinatorial mutation of the associated perfect matching polygon.
+In this paper, we introduce a concept called the \emph{deformations of consistent dimer models}.
+Note that there is another operation on dimer models, called \emph{mutation of dimer models} (see Appendix~\ref{app_mutationdimer}).
+Although a mutation changes the shape of a dimer model, it does not change the associated perfect matching polygon.
+Thus, we need a~new operation different from the mutation to realize our expectation.\looseness=-1